jcolomb/HCS_analysis/README.md

 # HCS_analysis
-This code analyse data obtained from the homecagescan software (HCS, cleversys Inc.)
+This code analyse data obtained from the homecagescan software (HCS, cleversys Inc.), it is buid to accept data from other single housed animal home cage monitoring systems.

-As input, it uses the min summary file exported from the HCS.
-Attempt to use the raw data were not successful.
-It also access different metadata file:
+As input, it uses the min summary file exported from the HCS and specific metadata files described in more detail in the "metadata_information" folder.
+(Attempt to use the raw data were not successful.)
+In brief, there are different metadata files:

-- a project metadata: each project is listed, path toward other metadata file is indicated.
+- a project metadata: each project is listed in one spreadseets, path toward other metadata file is indicated there.
-- a lab metadata: here is stocked information about the room where the experiment was performed (daily light cycle is indicated there)
+- a lab metadata: here is stocked information about the room where the experiment was performed (daily light cycle is indicated there).
 - an experiment metadata: each row represent one test.
 Information about the animal tested is stored there.

-# Development
+# Adding data

-We are now seeking a way to have a repository for all data analysed with this software, to get one unique project metadata file for the whole universe is the goal!
-Please help!
+Please refer to the metadata_information/Readme.md file.
+Once your data is in a format accepted by the software, you might upload it on github and archive it on zenodo.
+By indicating the folder as the raw data folder in github, the software can access the data directly on Github.

+We are planning on getting a repository for that data, any help welcome.

 We hope to make the software flexible enough to analyse data coming for other similar setups.
+Reach out if you get some.

+# Helping with the code

+Any contribution in the code is welcome, see the contibuting.md file.